 - Taco shells: After testing both soft and hard taco shells, I find the hard taco shells work and actually taste the best (even though I’m a soft taco person through and through).
 While I definitely recommend the hard shells, use whichever you prefer.

 - Taco seasoning: It takes 2 minutes to make taco seasoning from scratch and you can make a batch and store until you need it.
 You can use shop-bought if you don’t want to make your own though.
+You can also try my homemade fajita seasoning.

 - Onion and garlic: A little added flavour from fresh onion and fresh garlic makes all the difference.